Trump wears mask in public for first time during pandemic

 WASHINGTON (AP) — President Donald Trump wore a mask during a visit to a military hospital on Saturday, the first time the president has been seen in public with the type of facial covering recommended by health officials as a precaution against spreading or becoming infected by the novel coronavirus.

-Trump flew by helicopter to Walter Reed National Military Medical Center in suburban Washington to meet wounded service members and health care providers caring for COVID-19 patients.
+Trump flew by helicopter to Walter Reed National Military Medical Center in suburban Washington to meet wounded servicemembers and health care providers caring for COVID-19 patients.
 As he left the White House, he told reporters: “When you’re in a hospital, especially ...
-I think it’s expected to wear a mask.”
+I think it’s a great thing to wear a mask.”

 Trump was wearing a mask in Walter Reed's hallway as he began his visit.
 He was not wearing one when he stepped off the helicopter at the facility.